textileio/react-native-sdk/docs/README.md

 ▸ **prepareFilesByPath**(path: *`string`*, threadId: *`string`*): `Promise`<`IMobilePreparedFiles`>

-Use a Thread's Mill to prepare a raw file for adding to a Thread.
+Use a Thread's Mill to prepare a file for adding to a Thread.

 ```typescript
 API.files.prepareFilesByPath(path, threadId);